 “Daily boosted odds” have also become a popular type of promotion at legal US sportsbooks.
 These short-term specials offer a better potential payout on some of the day’s most popular or intriguing match ups.

-New York sports bettors remain limited to on-site casino promos so long as online sports betting remains unavailable in the state, but we’re keeping a close eye on the legal developments.
+New York sports bettors remain limited to on-site casino promos so long as online sports betting remains unavailable in the state, but that will change in the near future!

-You can expect an influx of sports betting promos if New York passes online sports betting legislation.
-Sportsbooks are highly competitive with each other in emerging markets, and they’ll offer a ton of sports betting bonuses in New York if the state gives digital wagering the green light.
+You can expect an influx of sports betting promos when New York launches online sports betting.
+Sportsbooks are highly competitive with each other in emerging markets, and they’ll offer a ton of sports betting bonuses in the Empire State.

 Check back here or bookmark our sports betting legal tracker to stay up-to-date with the latest info and be sure you’re first in line for NY online sports betting bonuses.